 Helpful links for Information in NZ

 Ministry of Health: Disability services - The Ministry’s aim is that disabled people and their families are supported to live the lives they choose.
-This section includes information on the role of Disability Support Services, the disability support services we fund, current projects and programmes, and information for those contracting with us.
+This section includes information on the role of Disability Support Services (DSS), the disability support services they fund, current projects and programmes, and information for those contracting with them.

-Disability Connect - a Disability Information Advisory Service.
-There are lots of ways we can help individuals with a disability, or family members of a disabled person, to navigate the New Zealand disability sector.
+Disability Connect - Sign up to this Disability Information Advisory Service.
+There are lots of ways they can help individuals with a disability or family members of a disabled person, to navigate the New Zealand disability sector.

-Parent to Parent - Often raising a child with a disability is an experience that isn’t planned, and we know it can be a challenging journey.
-We can inform, educate, inspire and support you as you navigate your way through your family’s experience with disability.
-Our services are free and confidential.
+Parent to Parent - Raising a child with a disability is an experience that isn’t planned.
+They will inform, educate, inspire and support you as you navigate your way through your family’s experience with disability.
+Services are free and confidential.

-Kids Health - Disability support - For information about the services that can support you and your child
+Kids Health - For more information about the disability services that can support you and your child

-There are many Angelman organisations in countries around the world, led by motivated and very pro-active parents.
-These organisations have informative websites, too.
-Some are collectively driving new research into the 21st century; striving for better medical interventions and therapies, while also redefining this rare condition.
-A list of organisations around the world can be found here
+There are many Angelman organisations in countries around the world, led by motivated and pro-active parents.
+These organisations also have informative websites.
+Some organisations are specifically focused on collectively driving new research into the 21st century and striving for better medical interventions and therapies, while also redefining this rare condition.
+A list of organisations from around the world can be found here

-There is a very pro-active and supportive global AS community.
-Thousands of families worldwide, some with much older children with AS, are connected via social media and can offer practical advice and emotional support.
+We have a very pro-active and supportive global AS community.
+Thousands of families worldwide, some with much older children with AS, are connected via social media, and can offer practical advice and emotional support.
 Read more…

 We also celebrate our very own International Angelman Day!!
 Read more here.

 Send us an email with your contact details and postal address and we will send you an Info Pack that will be useful to share with other family members, carers and specialists.

 The Angelman Network encourages and organizes regional gatherings for families around NZ.
 Look out for announcements on our Facebook Page and/or sign up on our website, to receive our quarterly newsletters.